1 Cdo Bde HQ War Diary Jan-Mar 1945

 No change in weather.
 More snow showers.
 During the afternoon 6 Cdo patrolled forward to the Spielsmanhof area MR 772851.

-2215 - 45 RM Cdo sent a fighting patrol to Anchor island and Bell island.
-Anchor island was not held but the patrol ran into violent opposition on Bell island.
+2215 - 45 RM Cdo sent a fighting patrol to Anchor island and Belle Isle.
+Anchor island was not held but the patrol ran into violent opposition on Belle island.
 The patrol withdrew after inflicting heavy casualties and suffering 30 casualties itself.

 28 January 1945